 “A world where now this event, now that, pops into view for a moment, then vanishes again.
 It is a world without much coherence or sense; a world that does not ask us, indeed, does not permit us to do anything; a world that is, like the child’s game of peek-a-boo, entirely self-contained…also endlessly entertaining.”

 I can’t help but think of all of the instahelp and internet memes that we passively consume.

 Hey, don’t get me wrong: I love coming across inspiration on Instagram and I’m just as guilty as any #spiritualwarrier of consuming and creating them.
 But I’m also a Gemini so I see both sides to everything.
 In a world where data and logic have so much power, the rabbit holes are my version of Fantasy Football (only Alice and Dorothy are on my team).

-Rabbit holes are how I make myself feel superior to the ignorant masses.
-Plus, it allows me to make sense of a world gone mad.
-According to this article in aeon.com, conspiracy theories help us to feel unique (especially if you believe in reptile people).
+Rabbit holes are how conspiracy theorists make themselves feel superior to the ignorant masses.
+Plus, it allows them to make sense of a world gone mad.
+According to this article in aeon.com, conspiracy theories help us to feel unique (especially if you believe in reptile people!)